Members of the Order

 Gawain de Leeuw, OA

-Fr.
-Gawain has served churches in Seoul, Korea and White Plains, including 20 years at St. Bartholomew's.
-There he began dinner church, partnered with a multicultural pre-school, and started a Spanish Speaking service.
-He was active in county-wide interfaith initiatives, helping build an association of almost forty churches.
+He has served congregations in Seoul, Korea, and White Plains, New York, including twenty years at St. Bartholomew's, where he founded a dinner church, partnered with a multicultural preschool, and launched a Spanish-language service.
+During that time he was active in county-wide interfaith work, helping build an association of nearly forty congregations.

-He was graduated from Oberlin College with a first degree in philosophy.
-He received his M.Div. from The Divinity School of the University of Chicago, and his Anglican Studies Certificate at General Theological Seminary.
-He received his Doctorate in Congregational Development from Seabury-Western in 2011.
+He graduated from Oberlin College with a degree in philosophy and government, received his M.Div. from the University of Chicago Divinity School, and completed his Anglican Studies Certificate at General Theological Seminary.
+He holds a Doctorate in Congregational Development from Seabury-Western Theological Seminary (2011).

-He has served on several boards, including the boards of Meals on Wheels, the Housing Action Council, and the National Clergy Advisory Board of Planned Parenthood.
-In 2011, he founded Westchester United, an IAF affiliate, with three Rabbis and a priest.
-He now serves as a leader of Manhattan Together.
-Currently he is serving his second term as a Trustee of the Diocese of New York and his first on the Church Pension Fund.
+Brother Gawain has served on the boards of Meals on Wheels, the Housing Action Council, and the National Clergy Advisory Board of Planned Parenthood.
+In 2011, he co-founded Westchester United, an IAF affiliate, with three rabbis and a Catholic priest.
+He currently serves as a leader of Manhattan Together, recently completed his second term as a Trustee of the Diocese of New York, and has concluded his first term on the Church Pension Fund Board.
+He has taught Philosophical Ethics at Manhattanville College and Fordham University, and has pursued continuing formation in organizational development through the Tavistock Institute, the Center for Emotional Intelligence and Human Relations, and CDI.

-His book The Body of Christ in a Market Economy, seeks to identify relevant concepts in economic thinking into the theological anthropology of the church.
-It unpacks the relationship of rivalry and debt to the use of money, highlighting the way church administration and governance could impact market decisions.
-He is writing a workbook to help congregations think about their own economic choices.
+His book The Body of Christ in a Market Economy brings economic thinking into conversation with the theological anthropology of the church, examining how rivalry and debt shape the use of money and how church governance can influence economic decision-making.
+He is currently completing a companion workbook to help congregations reflect on their own economic choices.

-Fr.
-Gawain is a credentialed sommelier, longtime salsero, and weightlifter.
-He cheers for the Bills, Tottenham, and the Dutch national soccer team.
+Brother Gawain is a credentialed sommelier, a longtime salsero, and a weightlifter.
+He roots for the Buffalo Bills, Sabres, Tottenham Hotspur, and the Dutch national football team — loyalties that have taught him much about hope, patience, and the redemptive possibilities of a fresh season.

 David Andrews, OA